OpsHubProduct/OpsHub-Docs-Validation-Space/docs/manage/advanced-utilities/how-to-change-mssql-database-server-host.md

   <img src="../../assets/Oracle33.png">
 </p>

-* If the Port input is not entered in the above step, then utility will use the existing Port [entered at the time of {{SITENAME}} installation].
+* If the Port input is not entered in the above step, then utility will use the existing Port [entered at the time of <code class="expression">space.vars.SITENAME</code> installation].
 If that is not the case, then enter the Port here:

 <p align="center">
   <img src="../../assets/Oracle44.png">